Should I Buy A Second Home? Everything You Need to Know Before You Shop

 There are several government-backed options for buying a first home, but these are less commonly available for secondary properties.
 A buyer may find assistance from conventional and broker products designed explicitly for second homes.
 Both Fannie Mae and Freddie Mac offer loan options for second-home buyers.

-On Q Financial, Inc. also offers non-qualified mortgage (Non-QM) loans with flexible qualifying standards through our broker partners.
+On Q Financial, LLC also offers non-qualified mortgage (Non-QM) loans with flexible qualifying standards through our broker partners.
 A large bank is unlikely to fund a non-conforming loan because they consider it too high of a risk.
-An independent broker, like On Q Financial, Inc., is often able to offer more flexible qualifying standards.
-For more information on non-conforming loans, speak with your On Q Financial, Inc. Mortgage Consultant.
+An independent broker, like On Q Financial, LLC, is often able to offer more flexible qualifying standards.
+For more information on non-conforming loans, speak with your On Q Financial, LLC Mortgage Consultant.

 Individual loan programs have restrictions on how many days you can rent out your home in a single year before it is considered an investment property.
 Requirements for loans on properties that are categorized as second homes will include: